asmaloney/GDExtensionTemplate/README.md

 ### 💰 Financial

 Given that I'm an independent developer without funding, financial support is always appreciated.
-If you would like to support the project financially, you can use the **Sponsor** button at the top of the [GDExtensionTemplate](https://github.com/asmaloney/GDExtensionTemplate) repository page for one-off or recurring support.
+If you would like to support the project financially, you can use the [sponsors page](https://github.com/sponsors/asmaloney) for one-off or recurring support.
+Thank you!